Measuring all the noises of LLM Evals: Main concepts and examples

 Table 10 of Llama 3 \cite{dubey2024llama3} reports the unpaired 95\% confidence intervals of around $7\%$, thus many of the comparisons do not clear the $\sqrt{2}\times 7\%$ difference with their method. \end{example}

 \begin{example} \textbf{a) The training curve is invalid in theory. } The \emph{training curve} plots the eval result as a function of training steps and graphically shows the variance of eval results as a function of training steps (Figure~\ref{fig:traincurve}, col 1).
-While separated training curves is intuitively needed for reliable results, it is not sufficient.
+While separated training curves are intuitively needed for reliable results, it is not sufficient.
 The training curve is insufficient because it only shows the prediction noise and completely ignores the data noise as it evaluates on the same questions repeatedly.
 In theory, the data noise can be much higher than the prediction noise.
-For example, suppose the training data of models $A$ and $B$ consists of a random leak of the 100 eval questions, each included with probability 0.5.
-Suppose that $B$ is 5\% more contaminated than $A$ just due to noise.
-Then $B$ has a consistently higher training curve if both $A$ and $B$ are only correct on the eval questions leaked into their training set and are wrong on the rest.
-Both models eventually reaching a constant peak after seeing all the leaked questions.
-In this example, any statistical method considering the data noise will tell us that $B$ is not better than $A$, which is true by design.

 \textbf{b) The training curve is valid when prediction noise is dominant.} In practice, if the prediction noise dominates the data noise, then the training curve method is valid.
-Figure~\ref{fig:traincurve} shows increasingly powerful analysis on the training curve visualized by the bootstrap.
+Figure~\ref{fig:traincurve} shows increasingly powerful analysis on the training curve \ifarxivversion\cite{wei2025trainingsuperintelligentsoftwareagents}\else(anonymous)\fi{} visualized by the bootstrap.

 \end{example}

 \begin{example}[Paired vs unpaired] In the unpaired case, suppose $A$ scored $50\%$ on this year's exam, $B$ scored $60\%$ on last year's exam where each exam contains different questions drawn from the same distribution.
 So $B$ might have done better because last year's exam contained easier questions.
 In the paired case, suppose $B$ scored $60\%$ on the same exam as $A$ containing exactly the same questions, then the same $10\%$ difference is more significant. \end{example}